White Papers

 The reach and frequency model is still relevant for many pharma companies planning their sales, but is it sufficient to move the dial on customer engagement?
 In the hybrid era, field forces must be empowered to identify the right journey and channel mix for each HCP.

 The opportunity of doing things differently is significant.
-The Veeva Pulse Field Trends Report shows that video meetings are more impactful than traditional calls or in-person meetings as they facilitate longer, deeper conversations centered on compelling content [Figure 2].
+The Veeva Pulse Field Trends Report shows that video meetings are more impactful than traditional calls or in-person meetings as they facilitate longer, deeper conversations centered on compelling content [Figure 1].

 Calls using closed-loop marketing (CLM) are twice as effective at driving promotional response than those without.
 This is because CLM allows reps to capture real-time feedback from HCPs during their meetings, which they can later integrate into CRM software.
-CLM is even more effective when combined with remote channels.2
+CLM is even more effective when combined with remote channels.1

 Commercial operations can improve field effectiveness by showing reps how to use the available insights to determine the best next actions.
 Face-to-face interactions are still critical to building relationships with customers, but a hybrid approach that uses these insights produces an even better customer response.

-Figure 2: Trending Content Usage by Channel, Europe
+Figure 1: Trending Content Usage by Channel

 Three steps to more effective field planning